Learn how to program games with the LÖVE framework

 function love.load() x = 100 end function love.draw() love.graphics.rectangle("line", x, 50, 200, 150) end

 So now the x-position of our rectangle is the value of

 x is just a name.
 We could've named it

-icecream for that matter.
+unicorn or whatever.
 Functions don't care about variable names, it only cares about its value.